Recent Whale Sightings

 Sent via form submission from Orca Network

-Date of Sighting: December 22, 2025
+Date of Sighting: February 17, 2026

-Behaviors observed: Splashing
+Behaviors observed: Milling and feeding

 If orcas, any males?: